 Later in life, he was often heard saying, “knowledge is the pathway from slavery to freedom.”.
 He also credited The Columbian Orator, for clarifying and defining his thoughts on human rights and freedom.

-These Frederick Douglass quotes will inspire to achieve the unachievable and will enhance the leadership qualities in you.
+These Frederick Douglass quotes will inspire you to achieve the unachievable and will enhance your leadership qualities in you.